CiviSync CMS Component

 - Make sure that you have CiviCRM version 3.2.x installed.

-- Download the relevant zip from the left hand side panel.
+- Download the relevant zip from the bottom of this article.
 (You will have to login/register to access the links)

 - Login to your Joomla administration and go to Extensions > Install/Uninstall